eugmill/eugmill.github.io/source/_posts/2014-05-01-palindromes-sets-xor.markdown

   uniq_chars.length <=1 ? true : false
 end
 ```
 The gist of it is this: Iterate through the string to make sure at most one character is unpaired.
 So for instance with `lloo`, every character is paired up, so we can make the palindrome `lool`.
-The same with `llo` making the palindone `lol`.
+The same with `llo` making the palindrome `lol`.

 If two or more characters are unpaired, this breaks down.
 So for instance `lllo` has an unpaired `l` and therefore can't form a palindrome.